forem/forem/docs/frontend/preact.md

 };
 ```

-The next example the `SomeComponentUsingOneTag` component has a `tag` prop
+In the following example, the `SomeComponentUsingOneTag` component has a `tag`
-representing a single tag.
-In this case, we can just the `tagPropTypes` on their
+prop representing a single tag.
+In this case, we can just the `tagPropTypes` on
-own to represent the shape of the `tag` prop.
+their own to represent the shape of the `tag` prop.

 ```jsx
 import { h } from 'preact';